kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/ranged_combat.md

 {% include table-index.html table="state" index="500" %}

 ### Point-Blank
 You are at Point-Blank range is your are within 5 feet of your target.
-While at [@state Point-Blank @] range, you have one degree of Advantage and you can be counterattacked and can counterattack.
+While at [@state Point-Blank @] range, you have `A1` and you can be counterattacked and can counterattack.

 ### Changing Target
 If you make multiple ranged attacks in a single round, you suffer a `-1` penalty each time your next attack targets a different creature than the previous.
 This penalty also applies if you were previously [@action Aiming @] but then switch targets (which still causes you to lose the Aim bonus).